Duet3D/wiki-content/User_manual/Connecting_hardware/Display_PanelDue.md

 **Duet 3** boards do support the card detect signal.
 Newer versions of the PanelDue 5i and 7i (v1.01 and later of the 5i and v2.01 and later of the 7i) provide this signal.

 However, if you use a non-integrated versions of PanelDue or older versions of PanelDue 5i and 7i with Duet 3, it is necessary to ground the card detect signal, or the firmware will permanently think no card is inserted.

+On **Duet 3 Mainboard 6HC v1.02** and later, and **Duet 3 Mainboard 6XD v1.0** and later, there is a jumper to ground the card detect signal.

-There are a number of ways to achieve this.
+If you are using an older version Duet 3 board, or Duet 3 Mini 5+, there are a number of ways to achieve this.

 ## Tabs {.tabset}